 At the end of this five-hour tour, the heart felt leaden.
 The brow was furrowed, and so touching was the experience that I nearly cried.

 It was but natural to pay homage to the victims of the Terezin Memorial.
 The numerous plaques were proof enough of the large numbers of lives lost.
-A unique site but one recommended for those interested in the history of Prague or World War II.
-Not one for the faint-hearted or the touristy.
+A unique site but one recommended for those interested in the history of Pragueor World War II.
+Not one for the faint-hearted or the typically touristy.

-Note that this isn’t recommended as a top travel sight, but it would intrigue those genuinely interested in history.
+Note that this doesn’t feature among top travel sights, but it would intrigue those genuinely interested in history.